-- LI 565.
+LI 565.
 Southern Literature.
 Writers of the American South from Colonial days to the present, with emphasis on Faulkner, O'Connor, Warren, Welty and Wright.
 Prerequisites: EN 140; any 200-level literature course.
+(3)

-(3) - LI 568.
+LI 568.
 Nineteenth Century American Novel.
 Beginnings to 1890.
 Includes Cooper, Hawthorne, Twain, Howells, and James.
 Prerequisites: EN 140; any 200-level literature course.
+(3)

-(3) - LI 570.
+LI 570.
 Modern and Contemporary American Novel.
 1945-present.
 Includes Vonnegut, Roth, Barth, Tyler and Didion.
 Emphasis on techniques in fiction.
-Prerequisites: EN 140; any 200-level literature course. - LI 571.
+Prerequisites: EN 140; any 200-level literature course.
+(3)

+LI 571.
 Contemporary American Poetry.
 Emphasis on critical interpretation of contemporary poetry.
 Prerequisites: EN 140; any 200-level literature course.
+(3)

-(3) - LI 572.
+LI 572.
 The Modern Essay.
 A study of the informal or personal essay form; intensive reading of works by contemporary American and British essayists, and composition of original personal essays.
 Prerequisites: EN 140; any 200-level literature course.
-(3) - LI 574.
-Australian Literature.
-A historical survey of Australian literature, focusing on major themes and important issues in its development.
-Prerequisites: EN 140; any 200-level literature course.
-(3) - LI 576.
+(3)

+LI 576.
 American Fiction of the 21st Century.
 For students who wish to study the social and cultural junctures created by American cyberpunk fiction.
 Examines relationships between technology and power, technology and socially-constructed identity, and technology and Enlightenment theory, while suggesting possibilities for both agency and resistance.
+(3)

-(3) - LI 577.
+LI 577.
 Studies in Early English Literature.
 Focus on the study of early modern English literature from 1450-1785.
 Addresses issues, periods, or genre studies in the literature of England not addressed in the regular course listings.
+(3)

-(3) - LI 578.
+LI 578.
 Later English Literature.
 Studies in Romantic, Victorian, Modern, or Contemporary literature: issue, period, or genre studies in British literature not addressed in the regular course listings.
 Topics will be announced when course is offered.
+(3)

-(3) - LI 582.
+LI 582.
 Topics in Literature.
 Directed study of special topics in literature.
-Prerequisites: EN 140; any 200-level literature course; or consent of instructor. - LI 587.
+Prerequisites: EN 140; any 200-level literature course; or consent of instructor.
+(3)

+LI 587.
 Women and Madness.
 A thematic study of the madwoman in autobiography, literature, drama, and film.
 Various literary/cultural motifs of female madness ranging from Greek drama to contemporary writings will be examined.
 (3)